optimumimagephotobooth-rgb/intentia-assurance-/doctrine/press-rules.md

 Records are assembled from client-provided materials.
 We do not interpret, evaluate, or assess.

 ### Rule 2: Freeze on Confirmation
 Once a client confirms accuracy, the record is frozen.
 No further changes are permitted.
+This is the press trigger.

+### Rule 3: No Edits After Freeze
+Frozen records cannot be edited.
+Corrections require a new record.
+Original records are never modified.

+### Rule 4: PDF is Final Artefact
+The PDF is the final, standalone record.
+No outcomes, no judgement, no interpretation.

-### Rule 3: Independence
+### Rule 5: Independence
 We declare our independence and do not provide training, assessment, or advice.

-### Rule 4: Counterfactual Boundaries
+### Rule 6: Counterfactual Boundaries
 Every record explicitly states what it does not guarantee or claim.

-### Rule 5: Chain of Custody
+### Rule 7: Chain of Custody
 All materials and processes are documented to establish a clear chain of custody.

-### Rule 6: Integrity Fingerprint
+### Rule 8: Integrity Fingerprint
 Every record includes a cryptographic hash (SHA-256) for independent verification.

-### Rule 7: Corrections Require New Records
-If errors are found after freeze, a new record must be created.
-Original records are never modified.

-### Rule 8: No Retroactive Interpretation
+### Rule 9: No Retroactive Interpretation
 Records capture intent and scope at a moment in time.
 They cannot be reinterpreted after the fact.

 ## Operational Boundaries